langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

 - [2] - OpenAI requires specifying the name for the schema.
 - [3] - In most cases, the root element must be of `JsonObjectSchema` type, however Gemini allows `JsonEnumSchema` and `JsonArraySchema` as well.
+- [4] - Required properties must be explicitly specified; otherwise, they are considered optional.

 The structure of the schema is defined using `JsonSchemaElement` interface, with the following subtypes: